-I took visual influence from the Arts & Crafts movement and 12th century Gothic Art, as well as reading around fashion and sustainability, and considered how these subjects appear ornate and flowery but have more facets when you go deeper.
+I took visual influence from the Arts & Crafts movement and 12th century Gothic Art, as well as reading around fashion and sustainability.
+I considered how these subjects appear ornate and flowery but have more facets when you go deeper.
 For gothic art, a strange-looking creature, for Arts & Crafts, a socialist core and fashion, a more profound impact on the world around.

-The collection then interpreted the emotional durability1 theory and used little details to prompt greater longevity through the delight in discovery when you get closer.
+The collection then interpreted the emotional durability theory and used little details to prompt greater longevity through the delight in discovery when you get closer.

 Photographs by Jak Flash, with assistance from Arturas Bondaciukas.
-Makeup by Alana Ashley and modelled by Hazel Kari Marimba.
+Makeup by Alana Ashley.
+Modelled by Hazel Kari Marimba.